One of my lower back pain alternatives is an Infrared Heating Pad, especially a Jade Infrared Heating Pad.

 - Fir Heating Pad Demo – You Tube Video

-If you’re in a hurry, the best deals on a Fir Heating Pad can be found at the following companies.
-If you want the lowest price, do check all four so you get the best deal.
+If you’re in a hurry, make sure you check all four companies below.
+Quite often one of them is having a really good sale on them.
 I bought mine from the, Healthy Back Institute, as they had a 30 day free trial, 90 day money back guarantee & a two year warranty on their product.

-If Lower Back Pain is just one of your health issues, you might want to consider an Infrared Sauna.
-An infrared sauna would help to heal all your health issues in one sitting, instead of moving a pad from spot to spot.
-There’s a good review on Saunas at, Infrared Everything.
-Just click, Best Infrared Saunas for 2015.
+If Lower Back Pain isn’t your only health issue, you might want to consider an Infrared Sauna.
+Instead of moving the pad from one area to the next, you can sit in the sauna & help all your medical issues in one sitting.
+There’s a really good review on Infrared Saunas at http://infraredeverything.com/best-infrared-saunas

 Do Infrared Heating Pads Work?

 A Far Infrared Heating Pad penetrates the skin up to 3 inches (regular heating pads penetrate up to 3mm).
 Infrared heals your body by increasing the oxygen in your tissue, improving your blood circulation & vitalizing your cells.